-THE NEW ENGLAND REGIONAL FELLOWSHIP CONSORTIUM, a collaboration of 30 major cultural agencies, offers at least least two dozen awards each application cycle (note the 2021-2022 cycle is suspended due to the pandemic - please return to the site in November for the latest information).
+THE NEW ENGLAND REGIONAL FELLOWSHIP CONSORTIUM, a collaboration of 30 major cultural agencies, offers at least least two dozen awards each application cycle (note the 2022-2023 cycle has not been announced due to the pandemic - please return to the site in November for the latest information).
 Each grant will provide a stipend of $5,000 for a minimum of eight weeks of research at participating institutions.
 Awards are open to U.S. citizens and foreign nationals who hold the necessary U.S. government documents.
 Grants are designed to encourage projects that draw on the resources of several agencies.

 NERFC grants support work in a broad array of fields, including but not limited to: history, literature, art history, African American studies, American studies, women’s and gender studies, anthropology, sociology, philosophy, religious studies, environmental studies, oceanography, and the histories of law, medicine, and technology.
 Member institutions hold collections that offer a historical perspective on topics in all of these fields and more.
 For information on each member's resources, see its listing in “Participants” and contact the institution.